-- Qualifications must be submitted by 10 a.m. on June 28, 2021.
-There is no fee to submit qualifications.
+- Qualifications must be submitted by Monday, June 7 at 10 a.m.
+EST. There is no fee to submit qualifications.

 - Apply online

-- This opportunity is open to individual artists and other artist teams who live or work in North Carolina.
+- This opportunity is open to individual artists and other artist teams.

 - Applicants must be either a United States citizen or a permanent legal resident and be at least 18 years of age.

 - Applicants must have at least a three-year history of professional art or design practice.
 Non-traditional public artists are encouraged to apply as they can be paired with local fabricators to construct public artwork.

 - Applicants must have demonstrated experience in the arts through the creation of high-quality work.